 During the fiscal year ending September 30, 2019, MSILC became subject to legal actions arising from an alleged misappropriation of funds.
 Management has determined, based on communication with legal authorities, that MSILC's claims are uncollectible.
-The unfavorable amounts do not have a material adverse effect on the financial position or results of operations for the fiscal year ended September 30, 2019.
+The unfavorable amounts did not have a material adverse effect on the financial position or results of operations for the fiscal year ended September 30, 2019.
+For the September 30, 2020 fiscal year end, there was no further action on the matter and the prosecutor in Ingham County is not planning to try the case.